 When the boss is demanding more and the workload just keeps piling up, it can be tempting to push it into overdrive and speed through the day.
 Unfortunately, that attitude can cause you to make mistakes, run yourself ragged, and eventually burn out.
+From finding an Accountability Partner to downloading useful organizing apps, there is a wealth of things we can do to manage our workload.
 Want to truly boost productivity at work while keeping your health and sanity?
 Try these three mindfulness techniques the next time you have a lot to get done.

 Does Mindfulness Really Make You More Productive?